praetorian555/rndr/README.md

 ## Setup ##

-To install all necessary tools you will need to run Setup.ps1 PowerShell script:

-* Start a PowerShell as an administrator and navigate to the root of the project.
-* Enable execution of scripts by running `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`.
-* Run `.\Setup.ps1` script.
-It will install Visual Studio Community 2022 as well as all necessary tools and libraries.
-It will also update PATH environment variable with locations of clang-format and address sanitizer.
-You will need to provide path where the Visual Studio will be installed, something like: `-installLocation="F:\Program Files\Microsoft Visual Studio\2022\Community"` If you want to skip the installation just use `-noinstallvs` flag.
-  * If there are any problems when running the script, set the `$DebugPreference` variable to `Continue` and run the script again.
-It will provide more information about the errors.
-To disable debug output set the variable to `Ignore`.

 To generate a build system go to the root of a project and use:

 	cmake -S <path_to_lib_root> -B <path_to_build_dir>